 During Tết, Vietnamese Lunar New Year, there are many meals to be had with family, close friends, and colleagues.
 These meals always include sticky rice, which can be part of a grand feast or as simple as a quick bite to offer guests who are passing by.

 Sticky Rice with Lạp Xưởng, Dried Shrimp, and Shiitake Mushrooms is a delightfully chewy and sticky dish full of umami.
 It has so much texture!
-The lạp xưởng, a cured spiced salami, is fatty in the most delicious way, the dried prawns are crunchy, and the mushrooms, velvety and silky.
+The lạp xưởng, a cured spiced sausage, is fatty in the most delicious way, the dried prawns are crunchy, and the mushrooms, velvety and silky.

 In Vietnam, this type of savory sticky rice is called xôi mặn.
 It’s well loved and served often.
 As a child my breakfasts were a bowl of steaming noodle soup and sticky rice wrapped in banana leaf.
 For our travels, my mum would pack a lunch box of sticky rice—it’s the perfect packed lunch.
 With this recipe, we elevate sticky rice for special celebrations like Tết.

 Glutinous rice is grown throughout the Far East and eaten as grain and ground into flour.
 When cooked the glutinous rice becomes sticky, each grain holds onto each other like a group hug.
 Each bite is really sticky, chewy, and satisfying.

 Glutinous rice is a misnomer since it has no gluten in it.
 I am not particular to a brand of glutinous rice.
 They all seem to be forgiving and work well.
 This recipe calls for white glutinous rice, but you can use black or brown glutinous rice.
 Other types of rice like jasmine or basmati will not be sticky when cooked.